ikantamorg/frontend-template/README.md

-Frontend template for personal workflow
+Frontend template for [@IkantamCorp](https://twitter.com/IkantamCorp) front-end developers team workflow.
 ---

-*This repository has been created by [@ElmahdiMahmoud](ElmahdiMahmoud). this repository packed with the lastest Bootstrap [v3.0.2](http://getbootstrap.com/).*
+*The purpose of the repository is having a uni guideline for [@IkantamCorp](https://twitter.com/IkantamCorp) front-end developers.
+This repository has been created by [@ElmahdiMahmoud](https://twitter.com/ElmahdiMahmoud) a front-end engineer at [@IkantamCorp](https://twitter.com/IkantamCorp).
+The repository packed with the lastest Bootstrap [v3.0.2](http://getbootstrap.com/) and some of our own custom file where .css or .js.*

 ---